 Men can wear dress pants and a button shirt without a tie and a jacket for a smarter look.
 If you prefer to go all out in a suit and tie, by all means, do so.

-Women can select elegant pants with a stylish blouse.
+Cruise clothes for women can include elegant pants with a stylish blouse.
 Remember, it’s your vacation.
 So, if you choose to take cocktail dresses or wear a princess ball gown, do so.
 Should you be low on luggage space, purchase an infinity dress that you can wear multiple ways.

 They are available in long and short versions, in a variety of colors.
 By styling it differently, fellow cruisers will think you have more than one dress.
 Alternatively, a reversible dress provides two different looks.

 Do I Need Boots For An Alaska Cruise?